We blind taste-tested every supermarket mince pie – there was a clear winner

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-We blind taste-tested every supermarket mince pie – and there was a clear winner
+We blind tasted every supermarket mince pie – there was a clear winner

-Underwhelming pastry?
-A bit of scrimping on the filing?
-Mince pies can fall short, and if you’re not willing to risk a lacklustre pie this year, then you've come to the right place.
-Yes, in the name of investigative journalism, the IndyBest team spent an afternoon blind-tasting mince pies from different supermarkets to find our winners for 2025.
+Whether you’re a devoted mince pie fan or simply enjoy one during the festive season, there’s a strong case for calling the mince pie a Christmas Day essential.
+And if you’re wondering which supermarket does the best version, the IndyBest team has done the hard work for you – sampling pies from M&S, Lidl and beyond to find the tastiest on test.

-Supermarket Christmas food gets more extravagant and innovative each year, but it’s safe to say there’s always room for the festive staples.
-And there are now even more mince pie iterations than ever, from crumble-topped delights to mince pies that incorporate sweet frangipane, or those made with puff pastry instead of the typical shortcrust.
+A truly great pie comes down to the details – the quality of the pastry, a generous filling (no skimping, please) and, of course, flavour.
+These were the elements we focused on when blind-testing a range of festive favourites in The Independent studio (a tough job, we know).
+While some fell a little flat, others seriously impressed, with one clear standout rising above the rest.

 Read more: Best supermarket mulled wine